Elbert Floyd-Jones: Early life

 Floyd-Jones devoted his early years to "agricultural pursuits and the raising of fine trotting horses."

 Career

 In 1845, Floyd-Jones served as a Democratic member of the New York State Assembly, representing all of Queens County, which extended from the East River to Suffolk County, during the 68th New York State Legislature.
 During the U.S. Civil War, Floyd-Jones was an ardent supporter of the Union, and was a "candidate for the Vice Presidency of the United States."

 He was again a member of the Assembly in the years 1877 and 1878 in the 100th and 101st New York State Legislatures.
-By this time, Queen County was split into two districts and he represented District 1.
+By this time, Queens County was split into two districts and he represented District 1.
 Following the death of Benjamin D. Silliman on January 24, 1901, Floyd-Jones became the oldest living former-member of the Assembly.